This post was originally published on May 9, 2019. It has since been updated for accuracy and comprehensiveness.

 4. Store Video Footage in the Cloud

-Cloud solutions can help businesses increase storage capabilities and accessibility of surveillance camera footage.
+Cloud solutions can help businesses increase storage capabilities and more easily access surveillance camera footage.
 Cloud-based systems offer a strong alternative to traditional analog systems.
 If properly installed, cloud storage can boost your business’ overall security measures because it’s:

 - Accessible: When housed in the cloud, surveillance footage can be viewed via smartphone, tablet or a desktop web browser at any time.

-- Flexible: New users, locations and cameras can easily be added to your existing infrastructure without rewiring.
+- Flexible: New users, locations and cameras can be added to your existing infrastructure without rewiring.